STANDARDIZATION OF A GLOBAL APPROACH TO QUANTITATE OXYTOCIN IN SERUM AND URINE OF BOTTLENOSE DOLPHIN

 Ross University School of Veterinary Medicine

 We propose to standardize a global approach to measuring dolphin oxytocin in blood and urine, the latter providing potentially providing usable samples that require a less invasive sample method than taking blood.
-We will collect pooled dolphin blood and urine samples that will be split and analyzed using two different enzyme analysis methods in a University of Hawaii and University of St. Andrews laboratory.
+We will collect pooled dolphin blood and urine samples from two facilities – Dolphin Quest in Hawaii and Dolphin Discovery in St. Kitts – that will be split and analyzed using two different enzyme analysis methods in a University of Hawaii and University of St. Andrews laboratory.
 We will compare the performance of these different methods and assess the feasibility of using urine to determine levels of dolphin oxytocin.
 Our results will provide a globalized approach to measuring dolphin oxytocin and support future oxytocin work.

 Ross University School of Veterinary Medicine